JustinOros/bash_aliases/README.md

 # bash_aliases
-A collection of handy Bash Scripts in Alias form
+A collection of Bash Aliases